ITRS-Group/geneos-best-practice/02 - operations-and-maintenance.md

 The `geneos deploy` command combines `geneos add` and `geneos package install` in an intelligent way to allow you to implement a working Geneos component in a single command.
 This is especially useful for scripting and automation.

+### `geneos set` and `geneos unset`

+The instances you create and manage may, over time, need settings changed.
+Those settings that are not automatically managed by commands can be updated with these commands.
+You can change simple parameters, which are KEY=VALUE pairs and also more complex parameters like lists of environment variables and more.

 ### `geneos delete`

 A command that you will not use very often is the `geneos delete` command.

+### `geneos rebuild`

+Certain Geneos components use configuration files; the Gateway and Self-Announcing / Floating Netprobes.
+When you create a new instance of these types they also have default configuration files created for them.
+These files are built from templates and have the details filled in depending on the instance configuration, for example the name and port numbers.

+If you change any instance settings then you may need to rebuild the configuration files to reflect these changes.

 ### `geneos clean`